Knowledge workers are more likely to use telecommuting than other workers.

 Auckland had telecommuting thrust upon employers in 1998 when the CBD power network failed.
 Bosses had staff working from home.
 My previous employer set up temporary offices in suburban garages.

 Although both telecommuting experiences were satisfactory, employers reverted to form and now prefer to see their workers come in through the door each day.
-After the brief, enforce trials, telecommuting is back to being something of a freak show.
+After the brief, enforced trials, telecommuting is back to being something of a freak show.
 That’s a pity.